Glossary

 EFT

-Electronic Funds Transfer: Any process of electronically transferring funds to or from an account; EFT does not involve the exchanging of hard currency.
+Electronic Funds Transfer refers to any process of electronically transferring funds to or from an account; EFT does not involve the exchanging of hard currency.
 A Federal law to allow the transfer of funds electronically was passed in the United States in 1978.
-In the U.S., common forms of EFT are ACH and Wire transactions.
+In the U.S., common forms of EFT are ACH and wire transactions.

 EIN

-Employer Identification Number: A nine digit number assigned to all business entities by the IRS for taxation purposes.
+Employer Identification Number is a number assigned to all business entities by the IRS for taxation purposes.
 An EIN is required on all business tax returns, documents and statements.

 EIPP